Cavaliers News: Sanders’ D-League Run Short-Lived, Irving Hurt In Love’s Return

 Sanders already had a taste of the 2016-17 regular season last Tuesday.
 In a 128-96 drubbing of the Detroit Pistons, he entered during the closing moments.

-Speaking of Thursday’s game, the Cavaliers welcomed back Love, who was out for a month due to a knee injury.
+Speaking of Thursday’s game, the Cavaliers welcomed back Love who needed to be out for a month due to a knee injury.
 In his first outing since February, he almost recorded a double-double despite having limitations when it comes to his time on the court.
 The 28-year-old had 10 points, scoring eight in the first period, and nine rebounds.

 This is terrific Cavaliers news because when Love underwent surgery last February 14, he was expected to miss six weeks.
-The good thing was his recovery went well, and earlier this week, he was cleared for contact, which allowed him to participate in three-on-three workouts.
+The good thing was his recovery went well and earlier this week, he was cleared for contact which allowed him to participate in three-on-three workouts.

-If there is good Cavaliers news, there is bad news too.
+If there is good Cavaliers news, there is a bad one too.
 It seems like injuries will give the champs a hard time having a complete unit as Irving and Iman Shumpert deal with health setbacks.

 According to ESPN, Irving and Shumpert were both unable to finish the game facing the Jazz.
-Irving experienced left knee tightness, which kept him on the bench in the fourth quarter.
+Irving experienced left knee tightness which kept him on the bench in the fourth quarter.
 The star playmaker for the Cavaliers had 21 points before resting early.

 Shumpert, on the other hand, suffered a left shoulder sprain in the third quarter and went out immediately, never coming back.
 He recorded nine points in 22 minutes of action.
 Lue sounded optimistic when talking about the recent injuries to his backcourt players and said both are “fine.”

-Cleveland Cavaliers news about Sanders, Love, Irving, and other players on the team will surely be headline news over the next few weeks.
+Cleveland Cavaliers news about Sanders, whether or not he returns to the D-League, Love, Irving, and other players in the team will surely be headliners in the next few weeks.
 Anything related to the champions is going to be a hot topic with the postseason less than a month away.

 [Featured Image by Tony Dejak/AP Images]